Chipmunk

-Chipmunks are small, striped rodents of the family Sciuridae.
+Chipmunks are small, striped rodents of subtribe Tamiina.
 Chipmunks are found in North America, with the exception of the Siberian chipmunk which is found primarily in Asia.

 Taxonomy and systematics

-Chipmunks may be classified either as a single genus, Tamias, or as three genera: Tamias, of which the eastern chipmunk (T. striatus) is the only living member; Eutamias, of which the Siberian chipmunk (E. sibiricus) is the only living member; and Neotamias, which includes the 23 remaining, mostly western North American, species.
+Chipmunks are classified as four genera: Tamias, of which the eastern chipmunk (T. striatus) is the only living member; Eutamias, of which the Siberian chipmunk (E. sibiricus) is the only living member; Nototamias, which consists of three extinct species, and Neotamias, which includes the 23 remaining, mostly western North American, species.
 These classifications were treated as subgenera due to the chipmunks' morphological similarities.
 As a result, most taxonomies over the twentieth century have placed the chipmunks into a single genus.
-However, studies of mitochondrial DNA show that the divergence between each of the three chipmunk groups is comparable to the genetic differences between Marmota and Spermophilus, so the three genera classifications have been adopted here.
+Joseph C. Moore reclassified chipmunks to form a subtribe Tamiina in a 1959 study, and this classification has been supported by studies of mitochondrial DNA.